geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And snowy foam emboss’d their dusky green;<br>
 And soon the vessel hasten’d in its course,<br>
 Felt of that current the attractive force,<br>
-Where ‘twixt Hefleggen’s mount, and Ver’s wild shore<br>
+Where ’twixt Hefleggen’s mount, and Ver’s wild shore<br>
 Round Moscöe’s isle, the eddying waters roar:<br>
 That current dread, which borne by adverse winds,<br>
 With chilling fear the wretched seaman finds,<br>